quickwit-oss/quickwit/docs/tutorials/tutorial-hdfs-logs-distributed-search-aws-s3.md

 :::note

 You need to allow UDP trafic for cluster for formation and allow TCP for gRPC communication between instannces.
 In AWS, you can create a security group to group these inbound rules.
+Checkout the [network section](configure-aws-env.md) of our aws set up guide.

 :::